makes/bopra-cox/reports/analysis.md

 [View all visualizations](analysis.php?page=3_images)

 ### ___Conclusion:___

+Case 24 was excluded from further analysis, as the rSO<sub>2</sub> signal was missing most of the time.
+Case 47 was excluded from further analysis, as no IAP data was recorded.

 - Any abnormally high or abnormally low MAP readings were marked for exclusion.
 - Periodically occurring drops in blood pressure were identified as a NIBP cuff restricting blood flow to the limb used for invasive blood pressure measurement.
 These values were marked for exclusion.